 Getting a CSF Sample

 With the needle in place, the doctor firstly measured the opening pressure.
 In 2019 I remembered it being slightly too high at around 27cm h2o, but this time it was 19cm h2o.
 The pressure should be between 6 and 25cm h2o.
 I did not even think about the pressure in my head, so this was a nice surprise for me.
 After having my VP shunt removed and an ETV (endoscopic third ventriculostomy) carried out, it really appears to have clinically given me some stability with my intracranial pressure.
 My heart was now pumping as I waited to find out if my CSF would be xanthochromic or not.
 Xanthochromia is the breakdown of blood product that leaves the CSF with a yellow tint.
 I breathed deeply until my mum looked at me and said, ‘It looks clear’.
 Still curled up in a ball as the doctor was taking the samples, I felt a huge sigh of relief, knowing that this was a huge step for me physically as well as mentally.
 After the samples were taken, the doctor removed the needle and put a plaster on my back.
-I rolled over onto my back to remain flat because when CSF samples are taken if you sit up too soon, it can cause low-pressure It is challenging to pinpoint the exact cause of Superficial...
+I rolled over onto my back to remain flat because when CSF samples are taken if you sit up too soon, it can cause low-pressure Overview It is challenging to pinpoint the exact cause of su...
 More or sickness.

 The first thing I wanted to do was to see the sample for myself.
 Doctor Fay sat me up a fraction and brought the CSF sample over to show me; I was hugely relieved that it was still clear.
 I turned to my mum and said that my surgeon really is a hero and that he has not only sorted the pressure in my head, but he has also more than likely stopped the bleed that caused the superficial siderosis.
 I asked Fay if I could get a photo for this blog, she kindly agreed.
 I know I’ll have to wait for the lab results to get the full picture, but clear CSF and normal pressure is only a positive thing.